NM CFR History

 In early 2009, the friars learned that it was not possible to build on the South Broadway property as originally planned.
 Over the next year (2009-2010), they searched for and finally acquired a building at 404 San Mateo Blvd.
 NE.
 Throughout 2010, the friars worked on renovating the former office building into a friary.

 The friary blessing and move-in date took place in October 2011, and the soup kitchen was renamed and reopened in August 2012.
 The friars' current community servant, Fr.
-Mariusz Koch, flew to Albuquerque from New York in order to bless and attend the opening of the Fray Antonio Margil Soup Kitchen.
+Mariusz Koch, flew to Albuquerque from New York in order to bless and attend the opening of Fray Antonio's Kitchen.

 Expanding Our Work